 - GRAY BOARD FROM TEXTURIT (USE CODE: REGANBARONI10 FOR 10% OFF YOUR ORDER)

 - DARK WOOD BOARD

 - THREE PEARS

-I decided to end with another dark and moody image, but this time used natural light instead of my strobes.
+I decided to shoot another dark and moody image, but this time used natural light only.
 My camera settings helped me achieve a more dark and moody look.
-The two boards were a dark gray and a dark brown wood.
-I didn’t use any props, because the pears looked so good on their own.
+The two boards were dark gray and dark brown.
+I didn’t use any props, because the pears looked so artistic on their own.
 I took pictures of the materials I used and a behind the scenes image of how I shot the final image.

 This post contains affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra cost to you.
 I only promote products that I actually use and support.